-Providing Our Friends and Neighbors in Oreland, PA with End of Life Care
+Providing Our Friends and Neighbors in Oreland, PA with Dementia Care

 Our memory care options can support loved ones at home, educate families, and connect all to important resources and support groups

-At Comfort Keepers of Oreland, PA we are only too aware that many of our friends and neighbors are struggling to provide dementia end of life care for an elderly loved one.
+At Comfort Keepers of Oreland, PA we are only too aware that many of our friends and neighbors are struggling to provide dementia dementia care for an elderly loved one.
 The dementia services we offer are designed to help those families and at the same time make it possible for their loved one to continue living at home.

 Give us a call at (267) 293-7434 to learn more!